Deltara3/joycontrol/README.md

 ## Supported Controllers
 Running the "Controller" command, once connected to the Switch, you can use these controllers:
 - Xbox One Wireless Controller
+- Xbox One Wired Controller (Should work, I don't have one to test)
 - More planned soon

 ## Installation